syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 </tr>
 </table>

-The following code example shows templating of `GridTemplateColumn`.
+The following code example shows templating of GridTemplateColumn.
 Underlying record will be the BindingContext for the CellTemplate.

 {% highlight xaml %}
 <syncfusion:GridTemplateColumn MappingName="CustomerID">